azat-co/state-js/README.md

 # Meet Your Presenter: Azat Mardan

-* Author of 14 books and over 20 online courses, taught over 500 engineers in-person and over 25,000 online (Udemy and Node University)
+* Author of 18 books and over 20 online courses, taught over 500 engineers in-person and over 25,000 online (Udemy and Node University)
 * Likes FinTech, blockchain and his coffee :coffee: with coconut oil
-* Works as Capital One (in top 10 US banks) in Technology Fellows Program
+* Works as a Sr. SE Manager at Indeed, ex-Tech Fellow at Capital One
+* #239 most active GitHub contributor in the world
+* Microsoft Most Valuable Professional

 ---